gpratte/texastoc-v2/README.md

 To see the code for branch compare the branch to the previous branch.

-## Current Branch: 73-ui-versions
+## Current Branch: 74-more-seed-data
-The versions endpoint now supports querying by environment (e.g. local, heroku, prod).
+Added games to the seed data (will be nice to have data when looking at the app in Heroku).